-ACE provides academic advising for all freshman students and any student still exploring majors or who has an undeclared/exploratory major.
+First Year Advising provides academic advising for all freshman students and any student still exploring majors or who has an undeclared/exploratory major.

 Supplemental Instruction (SI) is a peer-facilitated academic support program developed by Dr. Deanna Martin at the University of Missouri-Kansas City (UMKC).
 This program has been very effective in helping students; here at UNF in our pilot semester, students who attended at least 5 sessions saw a whole letter grade increase in the course.
 SI courses are courses identified as historically difficult courses here at UNF.
 SI leaders are students who have already taken the course here at UNF and have done well.
 These leaders offer sessions during the week to review material that was covered in lectures and readings.
 Attendance to sessions is completely voluntary and confidential - professors are not given specific student attendance information

-Student Academic Success Services (SASS) offers one-on-one academic coaching appointments on a variety of topics that can help you be a better student.
+Student Academic Support Services (SASS) offers one-on-one academic coaching appointments on a variety of topics that can help you be a better student.
 These appointments can be scheduled online at www.unfcoaching.setmore.com and take place in the Academic Center for Excellence (ACE) in building 2, room 1200.
 We book appointments for an hour, and small groups are welcome if all attendees are facing the same obstacles.

 Tutoring is available in the Undergraduate Studies suite (2/1200), campus housing via the PATH program, and the Library.
-For a current schedule of subjects, locations, and availability, please visit the Tutoring Schedule.
+For a current schedule of subjects, locations, and availability, please visit the Tutoring Schedule

 The Department of English Writing Center supports faculty instruction in several ways.
 Our staff can visit classes to offer a specific writing workshop or series of writing workshops.
 They can also work directly with faculty to add writing instruction or writing instruction support for any assignment.
 More broadly, our writing center staff are able to meet with academic program representatives or groups of faculty to draft and workshop assessment procedures